fc-io/working-with-alvis-from-ki/README.md

 salloc -A <REPLACE_WITH_YOUR_PROJECT_ID> -N1 --gres=gpu:A100:1 --time=3:00:00
 ```

+If a node of the specified type isn't available, you will be automatically queued.

 You can modify the `:1` part after `--gres=gpu:A100:1` to request for more GPUs on that node.
 I.e `--gres=gpu:A100:4` for four.

 You can also change the `:A100` part if you want a node with a different type of GPU.